 Neighborhood Specialty schools offer special programs or areas of study, such as the arts or math/science programming.
 These schools enroll students first from the neighborhood, then from the entire city if seats are available.

 Citywide Specialty schools offer special programs or areas of study, such as the arts, International Baccalaureate, gifted and talented, Montessori or language immersion programming.
-(These schools accept children from across the city and outside the city through open enrollment/Chapter 220.)
 Some Citywide Specialty schools offer preferences for students living within the school’s neighborhood/attendance area.
-Inquire at individual schools for more information.
+Ask the individual schools for more information.

 Comprehensive middle schools and comprehensive high schools offer a wide variety of academic and extracurricular programming to serve their diverse student populations.
-These schools have attendance areas, but also accept students who live outside those areas and are interested in the offerings each school presents.
+These schools have attendance areas, but also accept students who live outside those areas and are interested in the programs each school offers.

-Charter schools operate more independently than other schools within the MPS family.
-Some charter schools utilize their own enrollment process.
-At mpsmke.com/EnrollMPS, families can see which schools use MPS online enrollment and which schools enroll students at the school only.
+Charter schools are MPS schools which operate more independently than other schools within the MPS family.
+Some charter schools have their own enrollment process.

-Alternative schools offer a path to success for students who struggle in a traditional school setting.
+Alternative schools offer a path to success for students outside of a traditional school setting.

 Partnership schools offer educational options for students identified as being at-risk of dropping out or those who are experiencing difficulty in a traditional school setting.

 MPS Head Start is offered at a variety of MPS schools and other sites throughout the city.
-Children must be three or four years old on or before September 1 of a given school year to qualify.
+Children must be 3- or 4-years-old on or before September 1 to qualify.